lambdaclass/lambdaclass_hacking_learning_path/README.md

 # Erlang

-Learn you some Erlang
+Read the book "Learn you some Erlang for great good!" if you want to learn some Erlang

 https://learnyousomeerlang.com/content

 # JuliaLang

-Julia Koans that will give you some short but effective comprehension
+Julia Koans that will give you some short but effective understanding

 https://github.com/lambdaclass/julia_koans